 Age-old forests and indigenous vegetation is usually decimated.
 To help preserve the environment, Janet and Rob have initiated a Young Environmental Ambassador’s Leadership Course, which shows Zulu teenagers sustainable farming methods, water and sanitation management as well as how to care for and respect their natural heritage.

-Coming from South Africa (and experiencing the end of the Apartheid era), it was a privilege and delight to meet Temba.
+Having grown up in South Africa (and experiencing the end of the Apartheid era), it was a privilege and delight to meet Temba.
 He is a registered Tour Operator running his own business.
 What a positive, success story!
 He’s embracing his natural and cultural heritage and encouraging his neighbours to do the same.
-He can see how tourism offers a win-win solution for everyone – the communities, travellers and of course for nature and the environment.
+He can see how tourism offers a win-win solution for everyone.
+For the communities, the travellers and of course for nature and the environment.

-After chatting about the challenges and triumphs, Temba briefed us on the safety procedures and explained what we were going to do, then we headed out.
-I’m a bit of a birder … okay, I sheepishly acknowledge I don’t know enough to proclaim that “I am a birder”, but I loved seeing Jacana’s hopping around on lily pads and paddling past a flock of Whistling Ducks, ah man.
+After chatting about the challenges and triumphs, Temba briefed us on the safety procedures and explained what we were going to do.
+I’m a bit of a birder… Okay, I sheepishly acknowledge I don’t know enough to proclaim that “I am a birder”.
+But I loved seeing Jacana’s hopping around on lily pads and paddling past a flock of Whistling Ducks, ah man.
 What a beautiful sound.

 You can see Temba’s passion for Muzi Pan and his love of nature.
 He was pointing out little specks far away, which turned out to be large birds ready to take flight.
 A trained eye!
-Aside from appreciating the nature and wildlife of this gorgeous region, what I enjoyed most about our canoe trip, were the tid-bits explaining Zulu culture and how these surroundings are interpreted.
+Apart from appreciating the nature and wildlife of this gorgeous region, what I enjoyed most were the tidbits explaining Zulu culture and how these surroundings are interpreted.

-Temba also demonstrated how the local folk utilize what nature has provided, as in the water lily example shown in the video, and how they’ve adapted to living alongside a pan teeming with danger in the form of crocodiles and hippos.
-It’s amazing to think that more people are killed in Africa by hippos than lions – the hippos look so docile and sleepy in the water!
+Temba also demonstrated how local folk utilize what nature has provided (check out the water lily example shown in the video).
+And how they’ve adapted to living alongside a pan teeming with danger in the form of crocodiles and hippos.
+It’s amazing to think that more people are killed in Africa by hippos than lions!
+Hippos look so docile and sleepy in the water!

 Mind you, on our way back we heard a small splash and saw two little ears and nostrils pop out of the water.
 Temba quickly instructed us to paddle on the other side of him and do our our best to avoid any danger.
 Just as quickly as the head appeared, it disappeared again.
 As did we.
 Hippos can hold their breath for about 5 minutes, but by that time we were long gone.
 Only the sound of our beating hearts lingered …